wp-plugins/dreamobjects/readme.txt

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
 The DreamObjects itself can handle 2G, but once you hit 50 megs, everything else starts getting weird.

 The fix is to do multipart file uploads, which was added in to version 3.0.
+The catch?
+This doesn't work for everyone.
+The larger your site, again, the more likely issues becuase PHP runs out of time (you don't leave processes running forever after all).

 <strong>Where's the Database in the zip?</strong>

 I admit, it's in a weird spot: /wp-content/upgrade/dreamobject-db-backup.sql

 Why there?
 Security.
 It's a safer spot, though safest would be a non-web-accessible folder.
 Maybe in the future.

+<strong>My backup is small, but it won't back up!</strong>

+Did you use defines for your HOME_URL and/or SITE_URL?

+For some reason, PHP gets bibbeldy about that.
+I'm working on a solution!

 = Using the Plugin =